 Clean their room.

 Make Mommy’s martini

-Okay, that last one I’m not willing to trust my 12-year-old with just yet, but the 21-year-old should be getting it down any day now!
+Okay, that last one I’m not willing to trust my teenager with just yet, but my college graduate daughter should have it down any day now!